tedconf/error_pages/README.md

 	$ npm install

-## Builds
+### Building static pages

 Once you're set up, run:

 	$ grunt build

-...will build output to the /dist folder.
-Once done, you can simply copy the files you need from there to the final destination of your error page.

-## Tweaks

-Once you're set up, run:
+This will build output to the /public folder for distribution.

+### Serving pages while editing

+For convenience, you can serve the error pages while you're editing them.
+They'll even livereload as you make changes.
+Swish.

+Simply run:

 	$ grunt server

-...and a browser window should open at http://localhost:9000 where your changes to the error pages will be livereloaded.
+A browser window should open at http://localhost:9000 where your changes to the error pages will be livereloaded.